Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 Any requests to the subdomain "connection" would seem to be from a HTTPS source, allowing us to use the `wss://` protocol.

+// Include screenshot of the websocket connection in the PowerPoint client

 ### Milestone Retrospective

 #### Short Term Learnings